lcx366/SphericalPolygon/README.md

 # Welcome to the SphericalPolygon package

 The SphericalPolygon package is an archive of scientific routines for handling spherical polygons.
-Currently, operations on spherical polygons include calculating area and moment of inertia tensor, and determining whether one or more points are inside the spherical polygon.
+Currently, operations on spherical polygons include calculating area or mass(if the area density is given), geometrical or physical moment of inertia tensor, and determining whether one or more points are inside the spherical polygon.

 ## How to Install